YamamotoLabUCSF/Genotypes/README.md

 #### <span style="color:mediumorchid">2.2.
 GitHub repository</span>

-Download the repository (or program file subset) from GitHub
+Download the Genotypes repository (or program file subset) from GitHub

 Genotypes.py can be accessed as a **Jupyter Notebook** or **Python program file** available at [YamamotoLabUCSF GitHub](https://github.com/YamamotoLabUCSF/Genotypes) (https://github.com/YamamotoLabUCSF/Genotypes).
 Please note that access to the file through GitHub requires a personal GitHub account.